The Story Behind Nectar. How a Lockdown Idea Became a Broughton Street Reality

 Panos has worked behind the bar for as long as he has been legally allowed to work.

-His experience stretches across nightclubs and fine dining restaurants, from the Greek islands to Dublin’s high streets.
-He has seen every side of bar culture.
-What he always missed, however, was freedom.
-The freedom to build menus from scratch, to experiment, and to create drinks that genuinely surprise people.
+His experience stretches across nightclubs and fine dining restaurants, from the Greek islands to Dublin's high streets.
+He has seen every side of bar culture and built an instinct for what separates a good cocktail from a memorable one.
+What he always missed, in every role before Nectar, was creative freedom.
+The freedom to build menus from scratch, to experiment with technique, and to create drinks that genuinely surprise people.

 Chris

-I have worked in coffee shops, nightclubs and restaurants, but my background is marketing.
-I come from advertising brands and products, not running a restaurant day to day.
-What has always driven me, though, is the desire to build something of our own.
+I have worked in coffee shops, nightclubs and restaurants across Edinburgh, but my background before all of that was marketing.
+I came from advertising, from building brands and telling stories for other people's products.
+What always drove me underneath all of it was a desire to build something of our own.

 Over time, the idea of Nectar solidified.

-We spent countless sessions refining what we wanted to create.
-The food, the drinks, the atmosphere, and the kind of place we wanted to be part of.
-One thing was always clear.
-We wanted to be in a location where our food would be understood and appreciated.
+We spent months refining what we wanted to create.
+The food, the drinks, the atmosphere, the kind of place we wanted to walk into ourselves.
+One thing was always clear: we wanted a location where our food and our ethos would be understood.
+A neighbourhood, not a tourist strip.
+A street with its own identity, not a concession to footfall.

 Panos and I visited first.
 There was something immediate about it.
-The walls, the layout, the couches.
-We could see what it already was, and what it could become.
-It felt right in a way that is difficult to explain but impossible to ignore.
+The layout, the light, the proportions of the room.
+We could see what it already was and what it could become.
+We submitted an offer almost immediately.

 Finding Our Place on Broughton Street

-What has meant the most to us is how warmly Broughton Street has welcomed Nectar.
+What has meant the most to us since opening is how warmly Broughton Street has welcomed Nectar.

-This is a street with its own rhythm, its own identity, and a strong sense of independence.
-Becoming part of it is something we are proud of and grateful for.
+This is a street with its own rhythm and its own identity.
+Independent businesses, a strong sense of community, neighbours who look out for each other.
+Becoming part of that is something we are proud of and genuinely grateful for in equal measure.

 .png)